xCounsel/adminpays/_projects/udrp-gtld.md

 ## gTLDs and new gTLDs

-For a few years Denis Dorotenko, one of our legal counsels, [has provided](https://itp.cdn.icann.org/en/files/registry-agreements/yandex/yandex-contacts-16jul14-en.pdf) the legal services for his employer ([Yandex](https://yandex.com/company)) to support its own corporate new gTLD.
+For a few years one of our legal counsels [has provided](https://itp.cdn.icann.org/en/files/registry-agreements/yandex/yandex-contacts-16jul14-en.pdf) the legal services for his employer to support its own corporate new gTLD.

 ### Meanings of the gTLDs and new gTLDs